HarrisSidiropoulos/cv/README.md

 # Harris Sidiropoulos
-## Team lead / Senior front-end engineer
+## Team Lead / Senior Frontend Engineer

-As a senior front-end engineer with over 15 years of experience, I specialize in building high-performing, user-friendly, and maintainable web applications.
+As a Senior Frontend Engineer with over 15 years of experience, I specialize in building high-performing, user-friendly, and maintainable web applications.
 I am passionate about creating solutions that meet the needs of users and businesses alike.
 I am also a strong advocate for continuous learning and improvement, and I am always looking for new ways to expand my knowledge and skills.

 ## Work

-### Team lead / Senior front-end engineer at Dazn (Amsterdam)
+### Team Lead / Senior Frontend Engineer at Dazn (Amsterdam)
 July 2022 - Present

 > DAZN is a global sports streaming service that offers live and on-demand content.